dmlc/treelite/docs/index.rst

 ================================
 It is a great hassle to install machine learning packages (e.g. XGBoost, LightGBM, scikit-learn, etc.) on every machine your tree model will run.
-This is the case no longer: treelite will export your model as a stand-alone prediction library so that predictions will be made without any machine learning package installed.
+This is the case no longer: Treelite will export your model as a stand-alone prediction library so that predictions will be made without any machine learning package installed.

 ***********
 Quick start
 ***********
-Install treelite from PyPI:
+Install Treelite from PyPI:

 .. code-block:: console

   python3 -m pip install --user treelite treelite_runtime

-Import your tree ensemble model into treelite:
+Import your tree ensemble model into Treelite:

 .. code-block:: python